mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 {{"demo": "ServerSideTreeData.js", "bg": "inline"}}

 :::info
-The demos on this page above use a utility function `useMockServer` to simulate the server-side data fetching.
+The data source demos use a utility function `useMockServer` to simulate the server-side data fetching.
 In a real-world scenario, you should replace this with your own server-side data fetching logic.

 Open info section of the browser console to see the requests being made and the data being fetched in response.
 :::